TiagoJCor/beautiful-jekyll/aboutme.md

 ### Research interests

 Currently I am interested in the study and application of **optimization, machine learning and numerical methods**, and more generally in **mathematical modeling** as a means to solve practical problems.
-I have further research experience in **experimental atomic physics** and retain a great deal of curiosity on topics in the realms of quantum mechanics, quantum computing and ultracold physics.
+I have research experience in **experimental atomic physics** and retain a great deal of curiosity on topics in the realms of quantum mechanics, quantum computing and ultracold physics.

 I am member of the Society for Industrial and Applied Mathematics ([SIAM](https://www.siam.org/ "SIAM webpage")) and was a member of the American Physical Society ([APS](https://www.aps.org/ "APS webpage")) between 2015 and 2017.